 Small business owners can get a good idea of the average cost of business insurance by looking at pricing data from the thousands of businesses that found policies with Insureon.

-The chart below shows median and average monthly costs for common business insurance policies.
-The median better represents what you might pay when talking about insurance costs because the median excludes extremely high and low premiums.
+The table below shows median and average monthly costs for common business insurance policies.
+The median better represents what you might pay when talking about insurance costs because it excludes extremely high and low premiums.

 See details about small business insurance costs for common policies: